ErikVeland/dotNETQuiz/dot-net-quiz/TECH_STACK.md

    - Code changes are committed to Git
    - Continuous integration builds and tests changes
    - Successful builds are automatically deployed
-   - Frontend is deployed to Vercel
+   - Frontend and backend services are deployed as Docker containers
-   - Backend services are deployed to Azure
+   - Services are hosted on Render.com

 ## Benefits of This Architecture